Bucky24/DungeonDashers2/docs/entity.md

 | Flag | Description |
 | -- | -- |
 | nonblocking | This Entity will not block the passage of other entities.
 Defaults to off |

+## Data

+Data is a field that can exist on the Entity in the Map file.
+It contains pass-through data that can be accessed by scripts.
+Data can be any valid object, it is not read by the main game code.

+## EntityContext

+The following data and methods are available on every Entity's script context

+### getData

+This method returns the `data` parameter present for this Entity, or null if one does not exist.